jhnbyrn/951-KLR-PAGES/isv_routine.md

 	look up value 1160+3A=119A (contains 18)
 	add this value to a
 ```
 Recall that 23h.3 being set indicates that we are using the alternate idle path.
-Earlier the alternate path skipped the target rpm bump for AC-on.
+Earlier, the alternate path skipped the target rpm bump for AC-on.
 Here it looks like the intent might have been to provide some extra air for AC-on in the alternate path, but now it does nothing.

 Adding air for the AC-on condition makes sense since we bumped the target rpm earlier.
 We could let the closed loop control figure out that more air is needed to achieve this target, and let it make the adjustment - but why wait if we already know we need it?
-That's the essence of combining open loop and closed loop control.

 We multiply current base value by 128 (8x8=16 bit value in b:a).
 This is the basic scaling operation to turn the map's 8-bit values into sensible values for the timer.
 Recall that the constant we loaded for the closed loop defeat mode earlier was loaded into the high byte (r1), and divided by 2.
 That's the same thing as multiplying by 128.
 The correction values that the closed loop routine calculated are generally already the product of two 8-bit numbers, so they are already in the right order of magnitude.